Skip to main content

 Upon completing the program curriculum, students have the option to further their professional experience through working with a faculty or a professional advisor on a research or research-to-practice project.

 Please note, this program has been designated as a STEM program, which qualifies international students for the OPT extension.
-In order to qualify for the OPT extension, students must complete the optional Winter Quarter.
+In order to qualify for the OPT extension, students must complete the optional Spring Quarter.
 For more information on STEM OPT extensions, please visit the Office of International Student and Scholar Services website.

 Disclaimer: the course schedule is subject to change.